 - A. Recorded subdivision.
 The lot was created through a subdivision Final map or Parcel map recorded on or after January 1, 1930.
-Antiquated subdivisions may_shall not be deemed to have created lots.
-A lot depicted_created on a subdivision Final map or Parcel map recorded before January 1, 1930 may be considered a legal lot only if it has been reconveyed subsequent to January 1, 1930-with references made to the original subdivision Final map or Parcel map. - B. Individual lot legally created by deed.
-The lot was legally created by deed conveyance into separate ownership and was in compliance with the zoning and subdivision requirements that applied at the time of creation.

-C. Government conveyance.
-The lot was created by conveyance to a governmental entity.

-When historic lots were merged by agency action or pursuant to applicable state law, the merged historic lots comprise a single legal lot of record.
+Antiquated subdivisions may-shall not be deemed to have created lots.
+A lot depicted_ereated on a subdivision Final map or Parcel map recorded before January 1, 1930 may be considered a legal lot only if it has been <a href="may-secure to January 1, 1930-with references made to the original subdivision Final map or Parcel map. - B. Individual lot legally created by deed.
+The lot was legally created by deed conveyance into separate ownership and was in compliance with the zoning and subdivision requirements that applied at the time of creation. - C. Government conveyance.
+The lot was created by conveyance to a governmental entity. - C. Merged lots.
+Notwithstanding A through B above, wwwhen historic lots were merged by agency action or pursuant to applicable state law, the merged historic lots comprise a single legal lot of record. - D. Lots created after the effective date of the Coastal Act.
+After the effective date of Coastal Act regulation, a lot located within the Coastal Zone, lawfully created, and consistent with the requirements prescribed under A, B, or C above and also pursuant to an applicable Coastal Permit.